 This last scripture passage makes it clear that, at the final judgment, every person whose name is not written in the Book of Life will be cast into eternal hell (i.e., the lake of fire).
 Therefore, many people will not have eternal salvation.
-[Note: A more extensive discussion of Revelation 20:4-15 can be found in our article entitled “What Is the Significance of the Great White Throne Judgment?”]
+[Note: A more extensive discussion of Revelation 20:4-15 can be found by clicking on “What Is the Significance of the Great White Throne Judgment?”]

 There is no indication in either of these last two scripture passages, nor in any other passage of scripture, that a person who does not trust in Jesus Christ for eternal salvation before they die will be given an opportunity to do so after they die (i.e., between the time they are resurrected and the time they are judged).

 Nevertheless, some people may argue that the Bible states in 2 Peter 3:9 that God is not willing that any should perish and, therefore, everyone will eventually receive eternal salvation.
 However, this verse of scripture needs to be understood in its context, which indicates that God wants to give people ample time to repent and receive His gift of eternal salvation before He brings judgment on mankind.
 Thus, the verse does not support the belief that everyone will ultimately receive eternal salvation.
-[Note: For a more detailed discussion of this scripture, see our article entitled “Why Is God Waiting to Bring about the Consummation of Human History?” (click here for link).]
+[Note: For a more detailed discussion of this scripture, click on “Why Is God Waiting to Bring about the Consummation of Human History?”]

 The foregoing discussion indicates that the Bible provides absolutely no support for the belief that everyone will have eternal salvation or that people who do not trust in Jesus Christ for eternal salvation before they die will subsequently be given an opportunity to become a believer after they have been resurrected, prior to the final judgment.
 Although God offers everyone eternal salvation, each person has free choice during their lifetime to decide whether or not they want to accept God’s offer.
 If they reject God’s offer during their lifetime, the Bible provides no hope that they will be given an opportunity to accept God’s offer after they have been resurrected.
 As a result, everyone who does not trust in Christ as their Savior during their life on the earth has no legitimate assurance that they will be among those who will have eternal salvation.

-[Note: For discussions of several matters that are closely related to this article, see our articles entitled “What Must a Person Do to Be Assured of Eternal Salvation?” and “What Is the Biblical Basis for Believing that Only Christians Will Have Eternal Salvation?”]
+[Note: For discussions of several matters that are closely related to this article, click on “What Must a Person Do to Be Assured of Eternal Salvation?” and/or “What Is the Biblical Basis for Believing that Only Christians Will Have Eternal Salvation?”]